-Most architectures encode branch/call instructions with a PC-relative displacement.
-This post discusses a specific category of branch relocations: those used for function calls and tail calls.
+Most architectures encode direct branch/call instructions with a PC-relative displacement.
+This post discusses a specific category of branch relocations: those used for direct function calls and tail calls.
 Some architectures use two ELF relocation types for a call instruction:

 1 | # i386, x86-64 |